dgilleland/CPSC-1012-Workbook/docs/LOGs/ReadMe.md

 You are encouraged to add summary notes for each learning outcome.

+## Start Here

+At the end of this topic, you should be able to:

+- 💯 Recall the working description of a computer program as **a set of instructions for manipulating information**

 ## Version Control

 At the end of this topic, you should be able to: